 The UV-A and UV-B wavelengths in sunlight activate a plant’s natural defence mechanisms, producing proteins that act as a “sun screen” for protection against harmful light.
 These influence photomorphogenic responses including gene regulation, flavonoid biosynthesis, leaf and epidermal cell expansion, stomatal density, stress and increased photosynthetic efficiency.
 This synthesis of proteins in crops improves disease resistance, colour, fragrance, taste and potency.
 The more UV exposure, the more such proteins are produced.

 When a plant detects UV-B at 288 nm, it produces the UVR8 protein.
-This protein acts as a chemical ‘messenger’, which in turn, signals to the plant to secrete more oils and resins to help protect the plant, and just as importantly its seeds, from potentially harmful UV-B rays.
-UV-B boosts the production of flavonoids and terpenes within the plant, these powerful compounds dictate the flavour, aroma and colour of plants flowers.
-These qualities are essential in commercial crop production.
+This protein acts as a chemical ‘messenger’, which signals to the plant to secrete more oils and resins to help protect the plant and its seeds from potentially harmful UV-B. The net result is that the UV-B boosts the production of flavonoids and terpenes - powerful compounds that dictate the flavour, aroma and colour.

-Plants grown outdoors are subject to varying amounts of these wavelengths depending on their geographic location.
-Plants grown indoors under artificial lighting have not been exposed to natural UV.
-Traditional grow-lights focused on providing lots of photons at the ‘red-end’ of the Photosynthetically Active Radiation (PAR) region 400 to 700 nm.
-However, they lacked the energy from the blue-end of PAR and beyond that are essential to maximise a plant's development and a crops yield.
+Plants grown outdoors are subject to varying amounts of UV wavelengths depending on their geographic location.
+Plants grown under artificial lighting have not been exposed to UV.
+Traditional grow-lights provide lots of photons at the ‘red-end’ of the Photosynthetically Active Radiation (PAR) region 400 to 700 nm.
+However, they lacked the high energy wavelengths from the blue-end and beyond that are essential to maximise a crop's development and yield.

 Offering flexible spectral outputs, Ceravision's HEP plasma lighting offers added-value and economic solutions in horticulture grow-lighting and other commercial applications.